Pablo-Wynistorf/amplify-next-template/README.md

 ## AWS Amplify Next.js (App Router) Starter Template

-This repository provides a starter template for creating applications using Next.js (App Router) and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository provides a starter template for creating applications using Next.js (App Router) and AWS Amplify with a minimal backend focused on authentication.

 ## Overview

-This template equips you with a foundational Next.js application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+This template equips you with a foundational Next.js application integrated with AWS Amplify.
+It keeps the configuration lightweight—only Amazon Cognito authentication is enabled by default—so you can add the APIs, databases, and other Amplify resources that your project needs.

 ## Features

 - **Authentication**: Setup with Amazon Cognito for secure user authentication.

-- **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
+## Customize the Backend

-- **Database**: Real-time database powered by Amazon DynamoDB.
+The backend has been pared down to the essentials.
+When you're ready to expand beyond authentication, run the Amplify CLI to add services such as Data (AppSync + DynamoDB), Functions, Storage, and more.

 ## Deploying to AWS